ricanontherun/indexer/README.md

 # Indexer
 Trying my hand at an document indexing system.
-Index the unique words in a set of documents to a output file.
+The resulting inverted index will contain unique tokens mapped to structures containing information such as their documents of origin and line numbers.
+This might change.

 ## (Eventual) Usage
 ```sh